-Land and Resource Policies for the Future, Guided by the Past
+Land and Resource Policies for the future, guided by the past

-Our second objective stems from our commitment to protect the fish that have sustained our culture for thousands of years.
+Our Land and Resource Policies reflect an unwavering commitment to protect the fish that have sustained our culture for thousands of years.
 Through a balanced, sensitive, and far-seeing approach to the management of our lands and waters, we’re able to uphold a triad of values—fiscal, environmental, and social—so that our region can continue to be available for the range of uses we enjoy today.
 In other words, protecting the subsistence culture of our shareholders is just as important as our corporate growth.